Datchet Village Society has discovered men with Datchet connections who lost their lives in WWI and who are not remembered on the War Roll or Memorial

 Datchet address unknown

 Keith was born here.
 He was the son of Randolph Henry Stewart, 11th Earl of Galloway (from 1901).
 The family seat was Galloway House, Garlieston, Scotland, and they had a house in London.
-So why was Keith born in Datchet?
+So how did Keith come to be born in Datchet?
 His father appears from time to time in the local press: attending society events; as the executor of Lady Otho Fitzgerald of Oakley Court; he had a boat on the Thames; and was one of the army officers who set up Temple Golf Course in Hurley in 1909.
-He clearly had connections in the area.
-He might possibly have been born in the maternity home at what is now 59 Montagu Road
+He clearly had connections in the area but we have not yet found a direct connection with Datchet.
+It is thought that Keith might possibly have been born in the maternity home at what is now 59 Montagu Road

 Keith was educated at Warren Hill in Eastbourne, then Harrow and Sandhurst.
 He was gazetted as a 2nd Lieutenant in his father’s old regiment, the Black Watch (Royal Highlanders), on 12 August 1914, and was promoted to Lieutenant in November.
 He was killed in action at Aubers Ridge during the Battle of Festubert on 9 May 1915.
 He was buried in Cabaret-Rouge British Cemetery, Souchez, France, and is remembered on four memorials in Scotland including one erected by his parents.